 As with any dietary supplement, please consult a healthcare professional before using this product.
 Women who are pregnant or nursing and individuals with health conditions or on medications should be especially careful before using the supplement.

 Please Note: Nutritional patches are a new technology.
 As with any nutritional supplements, consumers should use nutrition patches according to their healthcare providers' recommendations and regularly monitor nutrient levels through lab work as they would when taking any dietary supplements.
-According to a recent study, large studies are needed on the efficacy of multivitamin patches before they can be recommended to the bariatric patient population.

 The Food and Drug Administration has not evaluated these statements.
 The Vitamin D3 Vitamin Patch by PatchAid is not intended to diagnose, treat, cure or prevent any disease.
 Anyone with a medical condition should seek the advice of a licensed medical practitioner.
 Individual results may vary.